radicalkjax/Athena/docs/testing/store-testing.md

 # Store Testing Guide

+> **Update Notice (December 2025):** This documentation references Zustand patterns.
+The current implementation uses **SolidJS reactive primitives** (createSignal, createStore).
+See `athena-v2/src/` for the actual implementation.
+The testing concepts below remain valid but use different APIs.

 ## Overview

-This guide covers testing Zustand stores in the Athena project, including state management, actions, and middleware.
+This guide covers testing state management in the Athena project.

 ## Basic Store Testing